WOODS HOLE: SEA Semester

-Includes: Northeastern University (NU) tuition for 16 NU credits ($19,660), and 24/7 worldwide emergency assistance ($100).
-Please note that this program requires students to take five courses.
-Should students choose to transfer back the fifth course, the student will be liable for an additional 4 credit overload fee ($5,100).
+Includes: Northeastern University (NU) tuition for 12 NU credits ($16,732.50), and International Security and Emergency Support ($275).
 Students are responsible for all other expenses, including housing and other non-academic costs for which they will be billed directly by the program provider or host institution.
 Students are also responsible for arranging and purchasing their own flights.

-- Students live with other SEA students in cottages on campus in Woods Hole, MA for the first four weeks.
+- Students live with other SEA students in cottages on campus in Woods Hole, MA for the first two (summer program) or four (semester programs) weeks.

 - Students cook together in fully equipped kitchens.
 While on the research vessel, room and board is fully provided.

-Students spend the first 4 weeks at Woods Hole, a village on the southwestern tip of Cape Cod.
+For the semester programs, students spend the first 4 weeks at Woods Hole, a village on the southwestern tip of Cape Cod.
 This hands-on program combines classroom lectures, lab work, small group discussions, and field excursions.
-The next 4 weeks are spent sailing on the boat, visiting ports along the way on voyages either in the Atlantic/Caribbean or in the Pacific.
+The next 12 weeks are spent sailing on the boat, visiting ports along the way on voyages either in the Atlantic/Caribbean or in the Pacific.
 For example, cruise tracks in the past have been Papeete, Tahiti to Honolulu, Hawaii.
 Honolulu, Hawaii to San francisco, CA. Woods Hole, MA to St. Croix, USVI.
 San Diego, CA to Puerto Vallarta, Mexico.
 Key West, Fl to St. Croix, USVI.